jurniores/NitroNetwork/README.md

 ## 🧩 NitroVar: Gerenciamento de Variáveis Sincronizadas

 `NitroVar` is a class designed to manage synchronized variables over the network.
 It allows you to dynamically set and get values, ensuring that changes are propagated to all connected clients.
+Unlike RPC in self mode for the client, it does not encrypt with each client's key, only with the server's AES encryption.
+Therefore, for maximum security, prefer using RPC.

 ### ✅ Example Usage of Netorwk Variable